waikato-llm/llm-dataset-converter/plugins/classification-label-map.md

   -L LABEL_MAP, --label_map LABEL_MAP
                         The JSON file to store the label map in. (default:
                         None)
-  -u, --update_label    Whether to the string labels with the integer index.
+  -u, --update_label    Whether to update the string labels with the integer
-                        (default: False)
+                        index. (default: False)
 ```